-Other than acclimatization, other key considerations revolve around
+Other than acclimatization, other considerations revolve around

 - fitness level

-- stomach problems
+- possible stomach problems

-- reading up on Mustang and Damodar
+- learning more about Upper Mustang and Damodar

 Upping My Fitness Level:

 I have another seven weeks to go before departure.
 Since I get to Week 12 of the plan in mid-March, I’ll just repeat and gradually increase the workload of the program’s last week when I get there.
 Of the 60 sessions so far, I have missed two.
-I hope to keep up that commitment level until the very last day of training – April 8!
+I hope to keep up that commitment level until the last day of training – April 8!

 Dealing With Stomach Problems: